Roy6250/python-task-1/README.md

 - You need to push the updated code in a Github repository in your own account and submit the link to the repository in [this form](https://forms.gle/6i5wrfDwr661JXY79).

 # Solution
-- Please check the updated main file
+- Please check the updated `main.py` file